dd9jn/rfc4880bis/crypto-refresh.md

 To reverse the process, an implementation that knows this value has an expected length of 5 octets can take the following steps:

-- ensure that the MPI's two-octet bitcount is less than or equal to 40 (5 octets of 8 bits)
+- Ensure that the MPI's two-octet bitcount is less than or equal to 40 (5 octets of 8 bits)

-- allocate 5 octets, setting all to zero initially
+- Allocate 5 octets, setting all to zero initially

-- copy the MPI data octets (without the two count octets) into the lower octets of the allocated space
+- Copy the MPI data octets (without the two count octets) into the lower octets of the allocated space

 ### Elliptic Curve Prefixed Octet String Wire Format {#ec-prefix}